shubhamsrkdev/unCap/Readme.md

 ** kivy works only upto python 3.4 on windows so install 3.4 and not 3.6 **

-install [microsoft visual studio build tools 2015 and VS 2017](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+install [microsoft visual studio build tools 2015 and VS 2017](http://landinghub.visualstudio.com/visual-cpp-build-tools) assuming only python 3 is installed run these commands.
+In case there's python2 installed as well make sure to replace python with appropriate command that refers to python3
 ```
 python -m pip install --upgrade pip
 python -m pip install setuptools